-Most freelance designers work under their own name, but if you are planning to freelance for the long-term you may want to consider using a business name.
+Most freelance designers work under their own name, but if you are planning to freelance for the long term you may want to consider using a business name.
 Both approaches have pros and cons, so you’ll need to consider your own situation to determine what is best.

-Using your own name is best for building name recognition and a reputation within the industry, and it’s easier since their is no need to form a business entity (this depends on the laws and regulations of where you live and operate the business, so check to be sure).
+Using your own name is best for building name recognition and a reputation within the industry, and it’s easier since there is no need to form a business entity (this depends on the laws and regulations of where you live and operate the business, so check to be sure).

 First, would you plan to have your team work in a single location, or would you plan to have everyone work remotely?
 If you’re leaning towards having everyone work from a single location you may want to do some research to see what you will need to spend to rent an office in your area.
 You may also want to consider the area where you live, and if you would be able to find the right people for your team or if you would have to go somewhere else.

-Plans to expand would also impact your need to re-invest in your business, or to come up with capital some other way.
+Plans to expand would also impact your need to reinvest in your business or to come up with capital some other way.
 Being responsible for employees is a huge jump from working as a freelancer, and it’s something that will require a lot of planning and preparation.

 4. What Business Entity Type Should You Form?

 If you do choose to use a business name you will need to determine what type of business entity you should form.
 This is another situation where there is no right or wrong decision, it’s just a matter of what is best for your personal situation.

 5. Is There Likely to Be a Long-Term Demand for Your Skills?

-In an industry that changes very quickly it’s necessary to consider the specific skills that you have and if they will allow you to continue to earn a living in the future.
+In an industry that changes very quickly, it’s necessary to consider the specific skills that you have and if they will allow you to continue to earn a living in the future.
 Regardless of what skills and experiences you currently have, you’ll want to continually work on improving and adding new skills as the industry adapts and evolves.

 6. Is Your Specialization Sustainable?